mt-mods/mcl_fish_traps/README.md

-# Fishing Traps for Mineclonia
+# Fishing Traps for MCL2/A
 Kinda a rewrite, kinda an improvement, kinda what I needed.
 Adapted to be less op and easier on servers, I hope.
 Prone to more changes as I figure stuff out.